Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 *Warning: While this approach reduces frame times, it requires more computation effort.
-Consequently, it may not be well-suited for mobile platforms where battery life is a concern.*
+Consequently, it may not be well-suited for mobile platforms where battery life is a concern.
+Effect Stacks will provide an alternative that may perform better in these circumstances.*

 ### Simple, Easy, and Job-friendly